Foundation Underpinning- Understanding the Types

 Foundation Piering or Piles

 There’s a big debate going on about round shaft piers versus square shaft piers.
-We believe each type of pier has a place depending upon the foundation underpinning situation.
-For compression applications JES utilizes round shaft piers and for tension applications square shaft piers are used.
+We believe each type of pier has a place depending upon the situation.
+For compression applications, JES utilizes round shaft piers.
+For tension applications, square shaft piers are used.

 Round Shaft Piers